mliew21396/remote-work/week-3/exercises/5-format-address/README.md

 "You live at 633 Folsom St., in the beautiful city of San Francisco, CA. Your zip is 94107."
 ```

-**Note**: the words your output that are not part of the method parameters must match exactly with the words in the output above.
+**Note:** The words in your output that are not part of the method parameters must match exactly with the words in the output above.

 ## Releases